axonasif/dotsh/README.md

 # Introduction

-A simple and fast dotfiles + system-configuration installer optimized for Gitpod (can be used locally too), batteries included.
+A simple and fast dotfiles + system-configuration installer optimized for Gitpod (can be used locally too).
 Is this another dotfiles-manager?
 Nope.
-In fact, you have options to install your dotfiles via one of the many managers if you're using one, otherwise it tries to symlink natively with it's own implementation.
+In fact, it will try to detect your dotfiles-manager install your raw files through it if you're using one, otherwise it tries to symlink natively with it's own simple implementation.
 This is essentially a script, it is meant to be modularly customized from source code and compiled for convenience.

 # Quickstart for Gitpod

-Simply put https://github.com/axonasif/dotfiles-sh on your [preferences](https://gitpod.io/preferences).
+For quickly trying out, put https://github.com/axonasif/dotfiles-sh on your [preferences](https://gitpod.io/preferences).

 ![image](https://user-images.githubusercontent.com/39482679/190343513-8f1f25cb-5197-4d84-a550-a6b85459e95d.png)